mozilla-ai/lm-buddy/README.md

 LM Buddy is a collection of jobs for finetuning and evaluating open-source (large) language models.
-The library makes use of YAML-based configuration files as inputs to CLI commands for each job, and tracks job inputs/outputs with [Weights & Biases](https://docs.wandb.ai/) artifacts.
+The library makes use of YAML-based configuration files as inputs to CLI commands for each job, and tracks input/output data with [Weights & Biases](https://docs.wandb.ai/) artifacts.

 The package currently exposes two types of jobs:
 1. **finetuning job** using HuggingFace model/training implementations and